humberto-ortiz/megaprobe-lab/content/heriberto.md

 # Research goals:

+  - Part 1
   - Monitor network flows and use machine learning to detect cyber attacks
   - Learn techniques to better monitor networks
   - Learn machine learning techniques

+  - Part 2
+  - Use PCAs to analyze flow data, to then apply the subspace method to it.
+  - Apply results such that they can be combined with machine learning techneques

 # Weekly report: